 We believe any season, any time is suitable for Everest Base Camp trek.
 Each season has its own pros and cons.
 Winter has cold temperature and high snowfall probabilities but the highest density of wildlife, spring has temperate climate but frequent afternoon showers, summer has harsh monsoon rains but beautiful blooming of flora, fall has absolute perfect weather conditions but extremely crowded trekking trails.

 The starting point of Everest Base Camp trek is Lukla.
 There are many different ways to reach Lukla.
 The most popular one is to book a flight to Lukla and starting your trek.
 It takes roughly 40 mins to reach Lukla from Kathmandu in an airplane.
 Do spare an extra few days to fly to Lukla as flights are highly weather-dependant and cancellations are a regular occurrence.

 Alternatively, one can also take a bus to Jiri from Kathmandu and start the trek a little early by walking either from Jiri or Shivalaya,

-Another option is to fly to Palpa and then reach Lukla which will take roughly 3 days walking time.
+Another option is to fly/drive to Phaplu and then reach Lukla which will take roughly 3 days walking time.

 Hotels and Lodges in Everest